Physical Fitness: Meaning, Importance, Key Components & Program

-In today’s fast-paced world, where screens dominate our lives and sedentary lifestyles are becoming the norm, it’s crucial to understand the science behind physical fitness and why exercise is essential for a healthy body and mind.
+In today’s world, where we spend a lot of time on screens and don’t move around much, it’s important to know the science behind staying fit and why exercising is important for a healthy body and mind.

 What Is Physical Fitness

-Physical fitness is considered a measure of the body’s ability to function efficiently and effectively during work and leisure activities.
-In order to remain physically fit and healthy, we need to engage ourselves in physical activities and take measures for physically fit.
+Physical fitness measures the body’s ability to function efficiently and effectively during workouts and leisure activities.
+To remain physically fit and healthy, we must engage in physical activities and take measures to be physically fit.

-Physical activity refers to any movement of the body that requires energy expenditure and involves the contraction of skeletal muscles.
+It refers to any body movement that requires energy expenditure and involves the contraction of skeletal muscles.
 It can include various types of activities such as occupational tasks, sports, conditioning exercises, household chores, and other forms of physical movement.

-Exercise, in contrast, is a specific type of physical activity that is planned, structured, and repetitive with the goal of improving or maintaining physical fitness.
-It is a type of physical activity that is focused on achieving specific fitness goals.
+Exercise, in contrast, is a specific type of physical activity that is planned, structured, repetitive, and focused on improving or maintaining physical fitness.

 What Is Physical Fitness